Religious Education

 One of Notre Dame Academy's missions is to form responsible men and women.
 To that end, students at Notre Dame Academy are given the opportunity to put their learning into practice.
 Each year, students pursue the study of a specific societal problem and then participate in a service project to address that need.
 Notre Dame Academy partners with organizations such as the Atlanta Humane Society, Ronald McDonald House, Hands of Christ: A Duluth Cooperative Ministry, and Habitat for Humanity.

-Atlanta Humane Society - Kindergarten through 5th grade students donate much needed pet supplies and cleaning products.
+Atlanta Humane Society - Pre-K through 5th grade students donate much needed pet supplies and cleaning products.

 • 1st Grade